Nivedit24/Nivedit24/README.md

 # Hi there, I'm Nivedit Reddy 👋
-## 🎓 I'm an Undergrad Student @IITMandi (India)
+## 🎓 I'm a SDE-1 @ Meesho in the iOS team with a B.Tech in CSE @IITMandi (India)

 - 👀 I’m interested in Data Science, NLP, Game Theory and Economics
-- 🌱 I’m currently learning Program Analysis and Psychology
+- 🌱 I’m currently learning Swift and Quantum Computing
 - 💞️ I’m looking to collaborate with other students/researchers who work on similar topics
 - ⚡ Fun facts: I love watching movies 🎬, travelling 🧳, video games 🎮 and playing tennis 🎾
 - 📫 How to reach me: bniveditreddy@gmail.com